juansalinas-xyz/greenplus-adrs/backend/docs/adr/20240129-use-authentication.md

 # Authentication management

 - **Status**: proposed
-- **Deciders**: Johann Meza
+- **Deciders**: -
 - **Date**: 01/29/2024

 ## Context and Problem Statement

-In the development of a web platform, we need a robust and efficient authentication system to guarantee the security and proper management of user identity.

-Currently, we face challenges with the traditional authentication approach, which is complex to manage, presents security risks, and does not provide an optimal experience for users.

-With Auth0, we can centralize user management, improve security, and offer a smoother login experience for our users.
+When developing a web platform, it is expected to be secure; users expect that their access data does not have to be vulnerable.

+Many web platforms provide a way to log in with your Google account, giving the user easy access to their accounts.

 ## Decision Drivers